Foundation Cracks & Causes

 Doors and Windows

 Sticking or separating doors and windows are a clear indication that the structure of your home has begun to be compromised.
 Looking at the reveal of your door (the gap between the top of the door and the door jamb), you can figure out on which side the settlement is occurring.
 The reveal will be uneven; the narrow side creates an arrow which points toward the side that’s low.
 Doors and windows that stick can cause safety concerns.
-Recovery and stabilization of doorways is one of the most common requests we get from customers.
+Recovery and support of doorways is one of the most common requests we get from customers.

 Another culprit in foundation cracks is the dreaded plumbing leak.
 We’re not talking about the pressure side coming into the house — that can be monitored by your monthly bill and watching the meter.
 The drain side of your plumbing — the exit from tubs, toilets, and sinks to the sewer — is not metered and can leak for years without detection.
 This can sometimes cause the soil to erode from under the slab, or even expand the clay to the point that the home raises above its intended level.